Acquire assets and borrow money tax efficiently

 - bought through hire purchase

-- supplied under a long funding lease - HMRC provide a definition of long funding leases.
+- supplied under a long funding lease - HMRC provides a definition of long funding leases.

-You can't claim capital allowances with shorter leases - ie less than five years and sometimes less than seven - but the leasing company can, so you should benefit indirectly through lower rental charges.
+You can't claim capital allowances with shorter leases but the leasing company can, so you should benefit indirectly through lower rental charges.
 Also, because it's a trading expense, you can usually deduct the full rental costs from your taxable income.